migchar/gochar/readme.txt

 8. Full blocks support
 This theme is incredibly flexible and has full support for Gutenberg blocks.

-## Installation
+== Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in Char in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Navigate to Appearance > Customize in your admin panel and customize to taste.

-## Documentation
+== Documentation ==

 https://migchar.com/

-## Copyright
+== Copyright ==

-Char WordPress Theme, Copyright 2020 migchar.
-Char is distributed under the terms of the GNU GPL.
+Char WordPress Theme, Copyright 2020 migchar
+Char is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful,but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or ITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Char bundles the following third-party resources: